pipebarreto/Fans_Del_Cartel/README.md

 # Fans_Del_Cartel

-Besides the routing and basic components, these are some of the Technologies used for the project:
+Besides the navigation and basic components, these are some of the Technologies used for the project:

 - This application used GiftedChat for creating the chat rooms.
 - Firebasebase and  firebase authentication for the database and authentication of users.